ShafqatMajoka/Tradeshift/README.md

 _________________________________________________________

 ## Environment Configuration
-This section provide guidance to configure the development environment.
+This section provides guidance to configure the development environment.

 ### Java Installation: